chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 - **Spacing**: Remember that in code, inline elements respect white spaces around the character and in between then.
 And the white space collapses to a single white space character.
 So multiple space characters would render as one space character.

-#### `inline` Layout properties
+#### Layout properties

+<u>dimensions properties ignored by browser</u>

+- *ignore* the `width` and `height` properties (except with the `img` element), but instead use values computed from the element content.
+The **actual content area** is determined by the browser.
+- *ignore* top and bottom `margin`s.

+<u>Which dimension properties not ignored by browser for `inline elements`</u>

+- *don't ignore* left and right `margins`.
+- *don't ignore* `borders`, but the top and bottom borders may extend beyond the boundaries of the content area.
+- *don't ignore* left and right padding, handled in same way as `block` elements.
+- *don't ignore* top and bottom `padding`, but the top and bottom padding may also extend beyond boundaries of content area.

 <u>Summary of `inline` 's trickiness</u>

-- The `width` and `height` properties is ignored by the browser and does not determine the **actual content area**.
+- The `width` and `height` properties is ignored by the browser and does not determine the actual content area.
 The actual content area is determined by the browser.
-- **Properties ignored by the browser** for `inline` elements: `width`, `height`, `margins`.
+- **Properties ignored by the browser** for `inline` elements: `width` and `height`, top and bottom`margins`.
 Since browser ignores these CSS properties, we can't calculate the space this contained element would take unless we know the actual width and height of the content.
-- **Properties not ignored by browser**: left and right `margins`, top and bottom `padding`.
-Borders. `inline` element.
+- **Properties not ignored by browser**: left and right `margins`, left and right `padding`, top and bottom `padding`, Borders.
 - **Overlap**: Also keep in mind how the top & bottom padding and borders may extend beyond the boundaries of the `inline` element's content area.
 This means that if there is content above or below the `inline` element, it will overlap with the top or bottom border / padding  of that `inline` element.
 This behavior should be avoided.

-<u>Which dimension properties not ignored by browser for `inline elements`</u>

-- Left and right `margins`
-- `border`s: but the results may look odd (see the next section).
-  - Top and bottom borders may extend beyond the boundaries of the content area.
-- Top and bottom `padding`:  but you won't notice this unless you have a border or background.
-  - Padding may also extend beyond boundaries of content area.

-<u>dimensions properties ignored by browser</u>

-- *ignore* the `width` and `height` properties (except with the `img` element), but instead use values computed from the element content.

-- *ignore* top and bottom margins.
+- Exception: While browsers ignore the `width` property for most `inline` elements and calculate the width based on the content, the `img` element is an exception.

 <u>`inline` elements vs `block` elements</u>